arjanjohan/scaffold-avs/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-6. Sign in as the operator and register with EigenLayer and AVS on the frontend.
+6. Sign in as the operator and register with Eigenlayer and AVS on the frontend.
 Now you can create tasks (using any wallet) and respond to them (with a wallet registered as operator).

 Run smart contract test with `yarn foundry:test`